StackVista/stackstate-docs/develop/developer-guides/mirroring.md

  }
 ```

-The request is the same as for raw query with one exception, The `aggregation` field is not empty and holds the aggregation `method` and aggregation bucket size `bucketSizeMillis`.
+The request is the same as for raw query with one exception, The `aggregation` field isn't empty and holds the aggregation `method` and aggregation bucket size `bucketSizeMillis`.
 The aggregation is done using the batching windowing method.
 See the [available aggregation methods](/use/metrics/add-telemetry-to-element.md#aggregation-methods).

 An example response of an aggregated query request is given below: